Posted 2014-02-03 2:37 PM (#6930000 - in reply to #6928661) Subject: RE: Paint incentive in barrel racing and solid paint

 Riding High in Nebraska

-Location: Eastern Oklahoma
+Location: Central Oklahoma

 This is the first I've heard of there being points awarded.
 At the meeting last month they said there will be a "standings" this year and year end awards all based on money earned.
 I do think there is *some* right hand not talking to the left; however, this is a BRAND NEW program.
 You can't expect it to roll out completely flawless.
 I'm ecstatic for this program and will support it the best I can.